insignickyfant/JavaTutorial/README.md

 # JavaTutorial
-Caleb Curry's Java tutorial for cross-platform use.
+Caleb Curry's Java tutorial for cross-platform use. \\
+To use GitHub, stage change, then commit, then push.